petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-the-sites-first-web-content.md

    ![Click Event to add an article with the structure you added previously.](./adding-the-sites-first-web-content/images/01.png)

-1. At the top of the page, title the article "Clarity Site Going Live Soon".
+1. At the top of the page, title the article `Clarity Site Going Live Soon`.

 1. In the *Summary* field, enter this text: